-This progression document informs our termly plans.
 As far as is practicable, text types coincide/ are closely connected across the school in any given term.
 Through this approach we are able to:

 Within these termly plans, suitable central texts are identified, around which sequential learning programmes can be developed using tailored approaches that are based upon Pie Corbett’s Talk for Writing.
 In each half term, children experience both fiction and non-fiction texts though the experiences these bring across the school are very different:

-EYFS and KS1: Stories form the basis of our cross-curricular early learning experiences.
+Lower Primary: Stories form the basis of our cross-curricular early learning experiences.
 Great care is taken to select focus stories and non-fiction text that link to our learners own experiences and/or interests.
 Through the study of these texts, learners are taught to make links in their learning and develop a love of reading from an early age.
 Through a variety of EYFS provision and tactile, sensory experiences learners are encouraged to explore and develop a deeper understanding of the concept of stories and the use of language and visuals in a variety of contexts.
 As this understanding develops learners are introduced to the concepts of story mapping and retelling learnt stories.

-KS2: Fiction and non-fiction writing linked to text begins to emerge in line with the development of phonic ability.
+Upper primary: Fiction and non-fiction writing linked to text begins to emerge in line with the development of phonic ability.
 Verbal retelling of stories becomes an increasingly strong feature of learning in English and students begin to innovate (make their own adaptations to) stories and retell the new versions they produce.
 More complex story mapping sequences are developed and students begin to contribute their own ideas to these maps.
 They begin to look at characters and settings, changing and expanding vocabulary and thinking about the effect this has on the reader.
 Equal importance is placed on non-fiction texts that are linked, where appropriate, to the stories.

 KS3: As students progress into Key Stage 3 they are encouraged to engage with increasingly complex and lengthy fiction texts covering the range of text types set out in Pie Corbett’s Talk for writing fiction texts.
 Focusing on specific events and incidents, adapted to need where necessary, students continue to develop their understanding of and ability to use story structure and features in planning, constructing and writing fiction pieces of their own.
 Where possible, texts chosen have a film version that can be used alongside the text to support students’ ability to engage with and interpret key events, characters etc. Where appropriate, non-fiction programmes are threaded into the fiction sequence as teachers develop context-based scenarios that allow students to remain immersed in their learning journey whilst developing their ability to recognise and replicate key features of the full range of text types.